imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 on productivity.
-One obvious way is what I will call refactoring hypnosis - a state wherein the programmer forgets the original intent of their refactoring efforts and continue to rework code into a more "right" state, often with no benefit while risking breakages in the case of legacy code.
+One obvious way is what I will call refactoring hypnosis - a state wherein the programmer forgets the original intent of their refactoring efforts and continue to rework code into a more "right" state, often with no tangible benefit while risking breakages in the case of legacy code.

 Style is another area that is particularly prone to pointless exertions of rightness.
-It is not unusual for developers to have a preference for a certain style in whatever language they are using, and it is interesting that while opposing styles can seem utterly wrong to the developer it seems that this is the area in which there are the fewest agreements over what is considered good style or "right".
+It is not unusual for developers to have a preference for a certain style in whatever language they are using.
+It is interesting that while opposing styles can seem utterly wrong to the developer it seems that this is the area of software development in which there are the fewest agreements over what is considered good or "right".
 In Ruby there have been attempts to unify divergent opinion in the Ruby Style Guide but it has been known to go back and forth on some of its specifics (or merely to state that there are competing styles), and the fact that teams and organizations eventually grow their own style guides (AirBnb, GitHub, thoughtbot, Seattle.rb) show that perhaps the only thing we can agree on is that a codebase be consistent.
 Where it lacks consistency there lie opportunities to rectify, but this is almost always a bad idea.
 Important historical details get obscured by trivial wankery.

-Finally, being right stands in opposition to notions like agile and TDD.
+Finally, being right stands in opposition to notions like agile and TDD. <more on this>

 ### On Culture

-One sentiment that I've seen commonly expressed is the idea that no one, even experienced a celebrated engineers, really knows what they are doing.
-I think that there is both humor and truth in that but that, while I believe the sentiment is well-intentioned, words are important and can sometimes undermine what's being expressed here.
+As I've asserted above, none of us *really* knows what they are doing (for different values of "really"), and indeed this sentiment has been commonly expressed even among some of the most experienced and celebrated engineers.
+I think that there is both humor and truth in this but, while I believe the sentiment is well-intentioned, words are important and can sometimes undermine what's being expressed here.
 I've seen people I admire and look up to utter something of the form, look, I wrote [some technology you've probably heard of], and I still do [something stupid/dumb] - what an idiot!
-This doesn't reassure me at all, all I think is, wow, if you have such a hostile opinion of yourself, I can't imagine what you'd think of me.
+This doesn't reassure me at all.
+All I think is, wow, if you have such a negative opinion of yourself, I can't imagine what you'd think of me.

 What can we do instead?
 Perhaps instead of fostering a culture of